hcraveiro/Home-Assistant-FusionSolar-App/README.md

 ### Recorder and database usage

-The forecast sensors expose a large `curve` attribute used by dashboard cards such as ApexCharts.
+The forecast sensors expose large attributes such as `curve`, `forecast_power_chart` and `forecast_cumulative_chart`.

+These attributes are useful for dashboards, but they should not be stored repeatedly in the Recorder database.

 To avoid unnecessary database growth, the integration marks forecast sensor attributes as unrecorded.
-The current state of the sensors is still recorded, but large attributes such as the forecast curve are not stored historically.
+The current state of the sensors can still be stored by Recorder, but the large attributes are not stored historically.

+The forecast sensors intentionally do not expose a `state_class`.
+This prevents Home Assistant from generating long-term statistics for forecast values, which are not real measurements and can change throughout the day.

 This means:

-- the forecast sensor values can still have history;
+- the current forecast value is still available as the sensor state;
-- the current `curve` attribute is still available for dashboards;
+- the current forecast attributes are still available for dashboards;
-- the Recorder database is not filled with repeated large forecast attributes.
+- large forecast attributes are not stored in Recorder;
+- long-term statistics are not generated for forecast sensors.

 ### Notes